Pixabay via Pexels

 - Repayment by the employee: Asking the rep to write a cheque.
 Rarely used for employed reps; more common with self-employed agents.

 Offsetting against future commission is the standard and the least friction-generating approach.
 It avoids the cash flow impact on the rep and the NMW complications of salary deductions.
 The policy should specify a maximum offset percentage per pay period — for example, no more than 50% of any single commission payment can be withheld for clawback recovery — to prevent a situation where a rep receives zero commission for months due to accumulated clawbacks.
+If a rep is leaving the business, you may need to consider how commission during notice period is handled alongside any outstanding clawback amounts.

 Communicating the Policy to Reps